Showing posts with label Program. Show all posts

 Such a Little Queen - Tally's Theatre (Los Angeles) The Tallygram Program 1914

 The Tallygram program--issued by Los Angeles' Tally's Broadway Theatre--for Such a Little Queen (1914) the week of Monday, September 28, 1914.
-The back cover features a nice, and often used, photo by Apeda (or at least, it seems to be Apeda.)
+The inside lists the music that accompanied the film while the back cover features a nice, and often used, photo by Apeda (or White?
+Gould & Marsden?)
+It seems the original owner of this piece attended the Sept.
+30 screening with Hazel, Joe, and Bobby.

 Belasco's A Good Little Devil - Republic Theatre Program - March 1913

-Republic Theatre program (week of Monday, March 17, 1913) for David Belasco's stage production of A Good Little Devil featuring Mary in the role of blind Juliet.
+Republic Theatre program for the week of Monday, March 17, 1913, with only the cover and one page being shown here, for David Belasco's stage production of A Good Little Devil featuring Mary in the role of blind Juliet.
 Worth noting, by this time Mary's friend Lillian Gish had already left the production and was replaced with Vida Talbot.
+A program page from the January 3, 1913 Broadway opening (which did feature Gish) can be found here.
 Gifted from the Pamela Short Collection.

 In the Bishop's Carriage (1913) - Herald - 1915